-We’ve added a 2004 Porsche Cayenne S to the fleet here at Ferdinand Magazine.
+I’ve just bought a 2004 Porsche Cayenne S to add to the Ferdinand fleet.
 In Basalt Black with black leather and 117,000 miles on the clock, it’s a nice example with plenty of life left in it.

 I’ve had the Cayenne itch for a while.
-Part of me thinks Ferdinand and my busy social media agency, should run a Porsche day-to-day and, with building in full swing at home so plenty of big stuff to move around, school runs to do and my insistence on four-wheel-drive on a daily driver, it was really the only choice from the Porsche lineup.
+Part of me thinks Ferdinand Magazine and my little social media agency should run a Porsche day-to-day and, with building in full swing at home so plenty of big stuff to move around, school runs to do and my insistence on four-wheel-drive on a daily driver, it was really the only choice from the Porsche lineup.

 What Cayenne to buy was pretty easy – something under £8k was the first deciding factor.
 Respect to my Cayenne brothers running the V6, but I didn’t want a six-pot.
 Kudos to Turbo owners, but Cayenne Turbos are still pricey and not my bag either.
 Liner problems aside, the V8 is pretty reliable once the coolant pipes are sorted.
 The previous owner has done the aluminium coolant pipe upgrade on this car, and it’s got new-ish tyres, recent brakes and drives a treat.
 No sunroof and no heated seats a minor downer, but it rides on steel springs, which I was also pretty keen on.